 Create some FTP users, suppose, these are ftp_user1, ftp_user2 and ftp_user3.
 Also create a group ftp_users which includes these users.
 You can create local users in the Local Users and Groups section of the Computer Management console.

 You can also create local users and groups from the command prompt (or using PowerShell).
 Create a local group:

 Create the two other users in the same way.

-Make a directory with the name LocalUser (the name must be the same, it’s important!!!) in C:\inetpub\ftproot.
-Then make three directories under with names ftp_user1, ftp_user2, ftp_user3 in C:\inetpub\ftproot\LocalUser.
+Create a directory with the name LocalUser (the name must be the same, it’s important!!!) in the folder C:\inetpub\ftproot.
+Then make three directories under with the names ftp_user1, ftp_user2, ftp_user3 in the folder C:\inetpub\ftproot\LocalUser.

 |Account Type||Syntax of Home Directory Naming|

 |Local Windows account||%FtpRoot%\LocalUser\%UserName%|

 |Special IIS Manager or ASP.NET accounts||%FtpRoot%\LocalUser\%UserName%|